mmatschiner/tutorials/divergence_time_estimation_with_snp_data/README.md

 * Examples for the table and constraint files can be found on the [github repository for `snapp_prep.rb`](https://github.com/mmatschiner/snapp_prep).
 Have a look at these example files; the example table file is named [`example.spc.txt`](https://github.com/mmatschiner/snapp_prep/blob/master/example.spc.txt) and the example constraint file is named [`example.con.txt`](https://github.com/mmatschiner/snapp_prep/blob/master/example.con.txt).

-* To prepare the table file assigning samples to species, write the following text to a new file named `specimens.txt`:
+* To prepare the table file assigning samples to species, write the following text to a new file named `samples.txt`:

-		species	specimens
+		species	sample
 		astbur	IZC5
 		altfas	AUE7
 		telvit	JBD6